fbpx

 Cozumel Mexico

-This large island in the Caribbean Sea is just an hour ferry ride from Playa del Carmen and makes for an exciting day trip.
+The large island of Cozumel in the Caribbean Sea is just an hour ferry ride from Playa del Carmen and makes for an exciting day trip.
 Known as a popular cruise ship destination, the majority of the island is actually undeveloped and therefore can be a great place to explore via scooter.

 How to get to Cozumel from Playa del Carmen